Setting the Table

 What ties these works together is not a single object but a multiplicity of gatherings—laid out on cloth, embedded in digital platforms, stretched across textiles, activated through food.
 Each expands the question of how we meet one another, how we share, and how we sustain a common space while holding space for difference.
 As Édouard Glissant reminds us, relation is not about assimilation but about allowing opacity to exist between us.

-Photography credits go to Marit Galle & Clair Bravo
+Photography credits go to Marit Galle, Clair Bravo & Johan Poezevara

 For Some Time I’ve Been Standing